Our typical desktop computer system includes:

 - Note that a flat screen monitor costs an extra $30 or $50.
 CRT monitors are free with your desktop.

-- Laptops are available at St. Paul, Denver, and Fargo offices.
+- Laptops are available at St. Paul and Denver offices.
 Click on the location below for more information.

 All pricing is subject to availability.